The Most Common Defects in Composite Laminates

 One of the most typical defects is delamination — the separation between different fiber layers of the laminate.
 This can occur as a result of mechanical impact or insufficient adhesion between layers.
 Common underlying causes include an inadequate amount of resin or contaminants such as dust or grease, which prevent proper bonding.
 Moisture absorption over time can also lead to delamination.

-Voids and air bubbles are another frequent issue.
-They form when small pockets of air remain trapped in the resin or fiber structure.
-This can happen if the resin is too viscous to properly penetrate the fibers or if the resin is mixed too quickly, causing air to be entrained.
-Inadequate execution of vacuum infusion or other vacuum-assisted processes can further increase the risk of void formation.
+Porosity and air bubbles are another common issue.
+They form when small air pockets remain in the laminate, either in the resin or within the fiber structure.
+This can happen, for example, when the resin is too viscous and does not properly penetrate the fiber reinforcement.
+Mixing the resin too quickly can also cause air to become entrapped in it.
+Incomplete implementation of infusion methods or other vacuum processes can further increase the risk of porosity.
+In these cases, the biggest contributing factor is usually a leaking vacuum bag.

 An improper resin-to-fiber ratio often results from inaccurate dosing or inconsistent manufacturing methods.
 Too little resin can leave fibers dry and weaken the mechanical bond, while too much resin adds unnecessary weight without structural benefit.
 This issue commonly arises in hand lay-up processes, where insufficient pressure is applied to compact the reinforcement layers.

-Wrinkles or folds in the reinforcing fibers typically occur when the fibers are not properly aligned in the mold and instead form bends or distortions.
-These defects are particularly common in complex mold shapes, such as corners or curves.
-Wrinkles reduce the stiffness of the laminate and can act as initiation points for cracks under load.
-Using correctly sized reinforcement materials and ensuring careful layup are key to achieving a wrinkle-free laminate.
+Wrinkles and folds in reinforcement fibers are most often caused by fibers not lying straight in the mold, but instead being bent or misaligned.
+Such defects are especially common in complex mold geometries, such as corners and curves.
+They reduce the stiffness of the laminate and can act as initiation points for cracks under load.
+Properly sized reinforcement material and careful fiber placement are essential.

 Fiber breakage or cutting can occur during manufacturing due to improper handling or careless trimming.
 This is especially critical for brittle reinforcements such as carbon fiber, where the breakage of individual filaments can significantly reduce overall strength.